What Are the Newest Elements?

-At a somewhat record-breaking approval speed the IUPAC (the International Union for Pure and Applied Chemistry) has approved the four new elements names for the elements 113, 115, 117, and 118.
+At a somewhat record-breaking approval speed the IUPAC (the International Union for Pure and Applied Chemistry) approved the four newest elements names for the elements 113, 115, 117, and 118 in 2016.
 Normally this process takes one to two years, but the IUPAC finished in five months because no changes needed to be made to the proposals.
-This means that ununtrium, ununpentium, ununseptium and ununoctium are no longer answers on Sporcle quizzes relating to the elements.

 The elements that complete the seventh row of the periodic table are now formally named nihonium (Nh), moscovium (Mc), tennessine (Ts), and oganesson (Og) There are some new cool things because oganesson (O Ga Ne S S O N) can be spelled with element symbols, nihonium is named after Japan, and Mc is a new element symbol that is also a valid Roman numeral.